 Holistic nutritionists train to understand the impact of food on the mind and spirit, in addition to the body, and extend this discipline to help clients with mental and spiritual wellness as well.
-The minimum education required to become a holistic nutritionist is a bachelor’s degree, and licensure is required to practice as a nutritionist in most states.
+The minimum education required to become a holistic nutritionist is a bachelor’s degree, and most states require licensure to practice as a nutritionist.
 Holistic nutritionists who eventually want to pursue voluntary professional credentialing can look for nutrition programs approved by the National Association of Nutrition Professionals (NANP).

 Holistic Skincare Specialist or Esthetician

-A holistic skincare specialist or holistic esthetician improves the skin health of their clients using natural, environmentally friendly, non-toxic, and non-invasive methodologies.
+A holistic skincare specialist or esthetician improves their clients’ skin health using natural, environmentally friendly, non-toxic, and non-invasive methodologies.

 Like a standard skincare specialist, holistic practitioners will engage in a formal training program that prepares them to practice proper sanitation, hair removal processes, treatment of skin conditions, implementation of skin and cosmetic procedures, nutrition, exfoliation, aromatherapy, and more.

 A homeopathic doctor helps patients to heal from certain acute or chronic conditions based on the philosophy that plant, mineral, and animal-derived methods can be used to encourage the body to heal itself.
-At the core of a homeopath’s practice is the philosophy that what causes a sickness can also be used to create a cure; an outlook that the minimum dose should always be used; and that the symptoms profile for the patient should match that of the remedy.
+At the core of a homeopath’s practice is the philosophy that what causes a sickness can also be used to create a cure; an outlook that patients should always use the minimum dose; and that the symptoms profile for the patient should match that of the remedy.

-A hypnotherapist blends hypnosis and psychotherapy techniques to help patients understand, cope with, or overcome struggles including phobias, stress, eating disorders, grief, transitions, addiction, bad habits, and more.
-Hypnotherapists can also help improve clients’ quality of sleep and communication at work or in close relationships.
+A hypnotherapist blends hypnosis and psychotherapy techniques to help patients understand, cope with, or overcome struggles, including phobias, stress, eating disorders, grief, transitions, addiction, bad habits, and more.
+Hypnotherapists can also help improve clients’ sleep quality and communication at work or in close relationships.